 Porsche’s second-generation electric vehicles (yet to be launched) are expected to generate around a quarter less carbon dioxide during their lifecycle than the first-generation models, according to Porsche’s Spokesperson of Innovations Christoph Lungwitz.
 Despite such innovations, it is actually the battery technology itself that will make the largest contribution to reducing a vehicle's carbon footprint: new cell technology will reduce energy consumption, while higher charging capacities will improve efficiency.

 We believe that Porsche is well on its way to achieving its target by 2030: to have a carbon-neutral balance sheet across the entire value chain.

-Interested in learning more about Porsche’s electrified lineup?
-Check out the in-stock Taycan models available at Porsche Centre Edmonton.
+Interested in learning more about Porsche’s newest electric model – the Taycan GTS?
+Check out the in-stock Taycan models available at Porsche Centre Winnipeg.